 "Yeah," Sakura nodded.
 "I also want to get something to read over the weekend."

 "Why read when you can go out?"
 Ino teased.
-"Come on, Sakura, we're nineteen – let's live a little before we become boring old hags!"
+"Come on, Sakura, we're twenty-one – let's live a little before we become boring old hags!"

 "Shhh!" the librarian scolded.

 "Sorry, Chiyo!"
 Sakura said smiling.
 When Chiyo turned away, Ino gave her a rude hand gesture.

 "She's only nice to you because you work for her grandson," Ino grumbled.
 "Anyway, enough about that, let's plan something for this weekend!
 Like you going out for once."

 Sakura rolled her eyes – Ino always was the party animal.
 "Hey, I go out sometimes, I just have a busy weekend this time.
 I've got work, this assignment – I won't have time.
 I'm getting a book for some light reading before I go to bed."

 "Light reading?
 Like a short story or something?"